LACMIP/emu/docs/_documentation/citing.md

 {: .notice--warning}

 ## What if I have numerous specimens to cite?
-If citing both the catalog and type numbers in-text becomes overly cumbersome, the catalog number takes precedent in-text. **_However_**, both numbers should still be included elsewhere in the publication.
+If citing both the catalog and type numbers in-text becomes overly cumbersome, the catalog number takes precedent in-text.
+However, both numbers should still be included elsewhere in the publication.
 We suggest doing so in either list or table format.

 *Catalog No.* | *Type No.*
    --- | ---